COSC-499-W2023/year-long-project-team-1/app/video-processing/deprecated/README.md

-# PrivacyPal Video Processing
+# PrivacyPal Video Processing (DEPRECATED)

 Created with Python, opencv, and AWS Rekognition.
+This component is deprecated and no longer maintained.
+See [Lambda](../lambda/README.md) for latest updates.

 ## REQUIREMENTS